SACRAMENTS

 The Sacrament of Anointing is available to anyone suffering in mind, body or spirit.
 It is especially consoling to receive the sacrament before surgery or when a change in health status occurs.

-Contact the church office at 952-473-6601 to request an Anointing or if you have questions.
+Contact the parish office at 952-473-6601 to request an anointing or if you have questions.

 Becoming Catholic

-The Rite of Christian Initiation of Adults, otherwise known as RCIA, is the process through which people become full members of the Roman Catholic Church or complete their Catholic initiation.
+The Order of Christian Initiation of Adults, otherwise known as OCIA, is the process through which people become full members of the Roman Catholic Church or complete their Catholic initiation.
 It is an opportunity to join others in deepening one’s relationship with Jesus Christ and His Church through study and spiritual formation in the Catholic faith.
 Ultimately those who decide to become Catholic prepare to receive the Sacraments of Initiation (Baptism, Eucharist, and Confirmation).
-The RCIA welcomes inquirers at all levels of knowledge, faith and intent!
+The OCIA welcomes inquirers at all levels of knowledge, faith and intent!